-When you run a restaurant, scheduling will be one of your many important tasks.
-Without the proper staff at any given time, you will not be able to run your business effectively.
-But how can you know how many staff you will need at each shift, how can you account for staff behavior and scheduling changes?
+When you run a restaurant, having the proper amount of staff working at any given time is one of the trickiest parts of running a restaurant. yet one of the key elements of success.
+How can you know how many staff you will need at each shift?
+How can you account for staff behavior and scheduling changes?
 How can you make sure that you will be neither overstaffed nor understaffed?
-Learning how to make an effective schedule, therefore, is one of the skills you will need to acquire in order to run your restaurant smoothly.
+Learning how to make an effective schedule will be one of the tasks you will need to perform in order to run your restaurant smoothly.

 Know Your Needs